-Dangerously Genre Savvy: The whole first game was essentially a Batman Gambit by them to manipulate War, the only it failed was because he saw a vision from the Tree of Knowledge, which The Watcher didn't stop since it was to allow him to defeat The Destroyer.
+- Manipulative Bastard: The whole first game was essentially a Batman Gambit by them to manipulate War, the only reason it failed was because he saw a vision from the Tree of Knowledge, which The Watcher didn't stop since it was to allow him to defeat The Destroyer.

 An agent assigned by the Council to monitor War on his quest, the Watcher is vicious and vile, only slightly more of a help than a hindrance, and if the Council hadn't granted him the ability to kill War on a whim, he wouldn't have lasted five minutes past their first meeting.

-Ended as one even earlier when Samael gets War to unlock his Chaos Form, where he renders the Watcher momentarily powerless and lets War land a big punch on him.
+- Ended as one even earlier when Samael gets War to unlock his Chaos Form, where he renders the Watcher powerless and lets War land a big punch on him.

-Restraining Bolt: He is one for War, his mere existence weakening him, and can restrain him whenever he chooses.
-The exceptions occur when Sameal is exerting power over the Watcher and when the Seventh Seal is broken, leaving free to do whatever he wants.
+- Restraining Bolt: He is one for War, his mere existence weakening him, and can restrain him whenever he chooses.
+The exceptions occur when Samael is exerting power over the Watcher and when the Seventh Seal is broken, leaving free to do whatever he wants.

 Angels in general